x1mus/LStegB/README.md

 ```

 ## Contributing
-If you want to contribute in this tool, just submit a pull request !
-Every pieces of advice is welcome :D
+Ways to contribute
+- Suggest a feature
+- Report a bug
+- Fix something and open a pull request
+- Help me document the code
+- Spread the word

 ## Versioning
 I'm using [SourceTree](https://www.sourcetreeapp.com) for versioning.